ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-down and it was by hard work by the
-cooler heads of the mob that

-MB

-life

-•yraa saved.
-He was compelled to beg
-for mercy from the mob and announc­
-ed in a loud voice that Selzner Bhould
-be lynched, after which he was driven
-from the mob and all attention was
-given to Selzner, who cried and
-:&#x27;begged and mumbled his sisters had
 tkilled his wife.
 His manner did not
 &#x27;appeal to the mob and they immedi­
 ately clamored for his execution.